 The reason we wanted to feature this desktop on the list is because of the Intel i5 10400 processor.
 This 6 core 12 thread processor is great for not only gaming but also for productivity and streaming.
 The streaming trend in the gaming industry has been on the rise so for those people this is a great processor.

 This PC also has 16GB of RAM.
-Having ample RAM is necessary for streaming and 8GB these days just does not cut it.
+Having ample RAM is necessary for streaming or recording gameplay and 8GB these days just does not cut it.
 On top of that, the PC has a fast 1TB SSD along with a 1TB HDD as well.
 This 2TB combine storage is ample for games as well as media files.

 The only missing piece of the puzzle here is a graphic card.
 Given the current market, GPUs are already selling higher than their advertised MSRPs and this effect can also be seen with the prebuilt PCs.
 We, therefore, recommend waiting out the chip shortage and buying a card later.
 A can easily get a solid midrange card for $200-300 tops.